interpretation-experiment/analysis/README.md

 * Code the data with any needed codings (mostly spam, but could be any sentence-level feature); use `python analysis/cli.py load --db DB_NAME sentences_to_codable_csv CODING OUTFILE.csv` and follow the instructions.
 * Open Jupyter and run any of the notebooks you want.
 They use the spreadr models, but augment them with utilities and any sentence-codings you provided from the previous step, thanks to stuff in `analysis/`.

+TODO: fix `exp_1` notebooks and tests.
+It at least needs to upgrade the django version so that it supports python 3.6, and an update to the `settings_analysis` (so it doesn't read `MY_CNF`).